 - Fraud schemes continue to grow, evolve and target legitimate businesses.
 Common examples are: - Business Email Compromise Legitimate business emails are compromised or impersonated and then used to request an ACH payment to an account controlled by the fraudster. - Vendor Impersonation Fraudster contacts your company posing as a legitimate vendor or contractor to request updates or changes to payment information to an account held by the fraudster.
 Contact is made via email, fax, phone, or online form submission. - Dual control requires one user to initiate the transaction and another to approve it.
-If you do not have a second person to assist with this, you can set up an alert so that you are notified every time an ACH or wire is initiated.
-Dual control can also be used to verify changes to recipient account information. - Educate and train employees to recognize, question, and independently authenticate changes in payment instructions, requests for secrecy, or pressure to take action quickly.
+If you do not have a second person to assist with this, you can set up an alert so that you are notified every time an ACH is initiated.
+Dual control can also be used to verify changes to recipient account information. - Limit ACH origination access and keep limits low.

+- Create templates so recipient information and dollar amount is established ahead of time. - Educate and train employees to recognize, question, and independently authenticate changes in payment instructions, requests for secrecy, or pressure to take action quickly.